 Ah, Ravello.
 This magical, romantic, quiet gem of the Amalfi Coast is tucked 1000 feet up into the cliffsides, with some of the most stunning views of anywhere I’ve seen in the world.
 If Positano seems a little busy for you, you’ll love Ravello.
 The hotels here aren’t cheap during high season, but they are worth it (there are only a few, and each one is absolutely incredible, like Villa Fraulo and Belmond Caruso).
 You’re going to want to spend more than just a day in this bougie and beautiful village, soaking up every second of La Dolce Vita.

 If you’re looking for the most beautiful island in Italy, you’ll want to stay in Capri for a few days.
 While it’s great to go for a day trip, as well, you’re always going to want more time in Capri.
 You’ll spend your days hiking and strolling around, breaking only for gelato, and soaking in the beautiful views at every turn.
-My favorite hiking path is Via Krupp, which takes you all the way from the top of the island down to the beach (so bring your swimsuit), the path was originally laid out on the island in 1902!
+My favorite beach club in Capri is the celeb-favorite La Fontelina, and my favorite hiking path is Via Krupp, which takes you all the way from the top of the island down to the beach (so bring your swimsuit), the path was originally laid out on the island in 1902!

 Hotel Santa Caterina, Amalfi

 Hotel Santa Caterina is one of my very favorite hotels in the world.
 It is full of Italian charm, seaside views, and mediterranean magic.
-You’re not going to want to leave the hotel, but if you do, you’re just a 10-minute walk away from the center of Amalfi, where you can take ferries anywhere around the Amalfi Coast!
+You’re not going to want to leave the hotel, especially with their to-die-for seaside beach club.
+But if you do, you’re just a 10-minute walk away from the center of Amalfi, where you can take ferries anywhere around the Amalfi Coast!